 “Of the 650,000 seniors receiving the Enhanced STAR exemption, roughly 75% of them are already enrolled in the IVP,” said Acting Commissioner Nonie Manion.
 “Once enrolled, property owners will automatically receive their exemption as long as they’re eligible and won’t have to reapply with their assessor.”

-If you receive the Basic STAR exemption now and are eligible for Enhanced STAR in 2019, you must apply for it and enroll in the IVP.
+If you receive the Basic STAR exemption now and are eligible for Enhanced STAR, you must apply for it and enroll in the IVP.
 Submit the following forms to your assessor:

 If you’re a new homeowner or first-time STAR applicant, you need to register for the STAR credit with the Tax Department instead of applying for the exemption.
 Visit Register for the STAR credit.

 Be sure to complete all forms entirely, including the Social Security numbers of all property owners and any owner’s spouse who resides at the property.
 You must also provide proof of income.

 As mentioned, the deadline for applications is March 1 in most communities, but some communities have a different deadline.
 Contact your assessor for the deadline in your area.

 Senior citizens exemption

 If you’re also receiving the senior citizens exemption, you’ll still need to annually renew that benefit with your assessor.
 To renew your application, file Form RP-467-Rnw with your assessor.

 In the past, seniors who qualified for the senior citizens exemption were automatically granted the Enhanced STAR exemption.
 Beginning in 2019, you must apply separately for both exemptions.
 Follow the instructions above to apply or renew the Enhanced STAR exemption.